 Our enrichment programs and community workshops offer great opportunities for parent-child interaction.

 For over 100 years, “Community” has remained one of DIC’s core values and has served as a beacon toward fulfilling our mission of empowering children.
-The Learning, Enrichment, and Achievement Programs (LEAP) consist of four components mentioned below and will be offered throughout the year for families and children with special needs, ranging from early childhood through 8th grade.
+The Learning, Enrichment, and Achievement Programs (LEAP) consist of four components mentioned below and are offered throughout the year for families and children with special needs, ranging from early childhood through 12th grade.

 (For ages 0-5 years old)

-Parent-Child Interaction Groups are offered throughout the week at both locations.
-A Parent-Child Interaction Group is a parent (caregiver) and child playgroup led by a professional guiding children as they learn to interact with one another, increasing socialization and literacy skills.
+A parent-child playgroup is a gathering of similarly aged children and their parents (caregivers).
+The playgroups are led by professionals, guiding children as they learn to interact with one another, increasing socialization and literacy skills.

-Parent-child interaction groups encourages the child’s social development, eases the transition to school, and improves overall health, while providing educational, social, and emotional health support to parents and caregivers.
+Parent-child playgroups encourage the child’s social development, ease the transition to school, and improve overall health, while providing educational, social, and emotional health support to parents and caregivers.
+Location: Marygrove Conservancy (8425 W McNichols Road, Detroit 48221 -1st Floor of the Student Center building)

 (For ages 3-8 years old)